Kachi-kachi Yama

-Kachi-kachi Yama (かちかち山), also known as Kachi-Kachi Mountain and The Farmer and the Badger, is a Japanese folktale in which a tanuki (Japanese raccoon dog) is the villain, rather than the more usual boisterous, well-endowed alcoholic.
+Kachi-kachi Yama (かちかち山), also known as Kachi-Kachi Mountain and The Farmer and the Badger, is a Japanese folktale in which a tanuki is the villain, rather than the more usual boisterous, well-endowed alcoholic.

 Story

 The trouble-making tanuki

 As the story goes, a man caught a troublesome tanuki in his fields, and tied it to a tree to kill and cook it later.
 When the man left for town, the tanuki cried and begged the man's wife who was making some mochi, a sweet rice dish, to set him free, promising he would help her.
 The wife freed the animal, only to have it turn on her and kill her.
 The tanuki then planned a foul trick.

 Using its shapeshifting abilities, the tanuki disguised itself as the wife and cooked a soup, using the dead woman's flesh.
 When the man came home, the tanuki served him the soup.
 After the meal, the tanuki reverted to its original appearance and revealed its treachery before running off and leaving the poor man in shock and grief.
-Before Tanuki leaves, he laughed the man to scorn and said, “You wife-eating old man you!
+Before the tanuki left, he laughed the man to scorn and said, “You wife-eating old man you!
 Did not you see the bones under the floor?”.
-Though the man chased after the Tanuki, the Tanuki got away.
+Though the man chased after the tanuki, the tanuki got away.

-Enter the rabbit
+The rabbit does not join in

 The couple had been good friends with a rabbit that lived nearby.
 The rabbit approached the man and told him that it would avenge his wife's death.
 Pretending to befriend the tanuki, the rabbit instead tortured it through various means, from dropping a bee's nest on it to 'treating' the stings with a peppery poultice that burned.

 The title of the story comes from the especially painful trick that the rabbit played.
 While the tanuki was carrying a heavy load of kindling on his back to make a campfire for the night, he was so burdened that he did not immediately notice when the rabbit set fire to the kindling.
 Soon, the crackling sound reached its ears and it asked the rabbit what the sound was.
 "It is Kachi-Kachi Yama" the rabbit replied.
 "We are not far from it, so it is no surprise that you can hear it!".
 Eventually, the fire reached the tanuki's back, burning it badly, but without killing it.